Nikolay-Kha/BluetoothAudio/README.md

 This project was tested with CSR bluetooth 4.0 USB dongle.

 # Usage
 Turn your headset/handsfree device into advertisement mode.
-Run `./blue.py scan` and wait for scan results which would be like:
+Run `./bluetooth_audio.py scan` and wait for scan results which would be like:
 ```
 [('00:12:34:56:78:F5', 'SBH-100'), ('12:33:44:55:66:4A', 'ABRC-100')]
 ```
 find you device MAC address in this list.
 You need to do it just once.
-Having MAC, just run `./blue.py 00:12:34:56:78:F5` to run loopback sound in your device.
+Having MAC, just run `./bluetooth_audio.py 00:12:34:56:78:F5` to run loopback sound in your device.
+Also it's totally possible to import bluetooth_audio.py into your project and use BluetoothAudio class.

 # Specs
 HFP v1.7 specs https://www.bluetooth.org/docman/handlers/downloaddoc.ashx?doc_id=292287